LafayettePinheiro2/assignment1/readme.txt

 user id inside the csv file with the account.
 To upload an transaction , you need to put a valid account number inside the csv file with the transaction.
 The dates in any of this csv files that you may want to upload should be at the dd/mm/yyyy format.

+    There is files to test the upload under the directory files/upload-example.
+With one file to each kind of possible upload (customers, accounts or transactions).

     - Example of valid customer.csv file to be uploaded for customers:
         This is the format = [CUSTOMER_NAME], [CUSTOMER_SURNAME], [BIRTHDATE(dd/mm/yyyy)], [CUSTOMER_ADDRESS]